 SAD is not a diagnosis in and of itself; instead, it describes people who consistently and exclusively experience symptoms of mood disorders during a specific time of year.
 Seasonal depression during the winter is the most common expression of SAD, but some people experience symptoms of bipolar disorder – namely, mania or hypomania – instead, especially during the summer.

 Because SAD often describes a specific subtype of major depressive disorder, both diagnoses share several core symptoms.
-Many people are familiar with common symptoms of clinical depression:
+Many people are familiar with these shared symptoms.

 - Frequently feeling sad, worthless, empty, or hopeless.